bbkanego/SeerBotAdminUI/reference-ui/README.md

 3. Next the customer defines config object:
    ```
    var SEER_CHAT_config = {
+        // the customer needs to create a DIV on the
+        // UI with id 'chat-iframe-target'
         targetDivId: 'chat-iframe-target',
+        // this should point to where the chat client will
+        // be downloaded from.
+This can be local URL when
+        // testing or static S3 location
         chatBotUrl: 'http://localhost:4320',
+        // this is chat window heading
         chatWindowHeading: 'Test Window',
+        // this is the button name
         chatButtonLabel: 'Talk To Us!',
-        botId: '<A Guide provided when the customer creates the bot>',
+        botId: '<A GUID provided when the customer creates the bot>',
+        // the API URL that will be called by Chat client.
         chatAPIUrl: '<Url to Chat API provided during setup>'
     }
    ```